mwender/auctions-and-items/readme.txt

 This plugin supports the display of large, multi-item auctions.
 Each Item post features a gallery of high-resolution images allowing site visitors to easily view and assess auction items.

 == Changelog ==

+= 2.1.1.1 =
+* Updating `id` value to `auction-importer-upload-instructions-help` so that "Upload Instructions" section will load for "Import Auction" contextual help.

 = 2.1.1 =
 * Adding "Upload Instructions" documentation.